Trash and Recycling Regulations

 Recycling CFL Light Bulbs

-There is a small amount of mercury in CFLs so they should not be thrown away with regular trash.
+There is a small amount of mercury in CFLs.
 We encourage all residents to recycle these bulbs to prevent mercury from going into landfills.
+The Township does not offer recycling for CFL light bulbs.
+PP& L offers the following information on their website:

 West Rockhill Township Residential Recycling Center